ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   *Problems* are what people face in their current environment when trying to achieve them.

-    -   These can be solved by *solutions*.
+    -   These can be solved by *solutions*, which will dictate how your vision materializes.

     -   *One way* to find jobs to be done is to look at existing solutions and then ask what people were trying to do initially.